greghendershott/aws/aws/manual.md

 header.
 You must also supply `mime-type` (for example `"text/plain"`) which is used to create a `Content-Type` request header.

-The `reader` procedure is the same as for `get`.
+The `reader` procedure is the same as for `get/proc`.
 The response entity for a `PUT` request usually isn’t interesting, but you should read it anyway.

 Note: If you want a `Content-MD5` request header, you must calculate and supply it yourself in `heads`.
 Supplying this allows S3 to verify the